Ada-C7/Static-Site/README.md

 - The site should follow best practices including:
   - All markup should be semantic, with consideration of hierarchy and accessibility.
   - CSS should be concise and well formatted
-  - Images and stylesheets should be kept in their own folders, called `images` and `stylesheets`, respectively.
+  - Images and stylesheets should be kept in their own folders, called `images` and `styles`, respectively.

 ### Optional Enhancements
 - Create a `blog/` or `code-journal/` directory.
 Within this directory...
   - create single `html` file for each entry in your blog/journal
-  - update the nav on the rest of your site to reference each entry as a sublist/subnav.
+  - update the nav on the rest of your site to reference each entry as a sublist/subnav
-  - update any tags with path references (`img`, `link`, `a` tags) to accomodate for the entries being in a different directory.
+  - update any tags with path references (`img`, `link`, `a` tags) to accomodate for the entries being in a different directory
-- Create any number of additional pages or directories.
+- Create any number of additional pages or directories

+### Hosting
+Websites will be hosted using Github Pages.
+Before creating the repository, read [ Github Pages documentation ](https://pages.github.com/).

 ### A Word of Caution
 Lots of developers find their initial foray into CSS frustrating.
 Every browser implements the CSS standard a little (or a lot) differently.
 Learning to manipulate elements and understand the _box model_ takes time.
 Floats can be especially challenging to developers new to CSS.
 For this project, focus on understanding the mechanics and semantics of HTML and CSS, and how the two work together.

 ### Inspiration 👯
 - [http://lizabinante.com/](http://lizabinante.com/)